-Ahead of Black Friday, Sharon Tom, Product Lead, BCG Digital Ventures, discusses some of the key strategies to keep holiday shoppers engaged.
+Ahead of the app game, Sharon Tom, Product Lead, BCG Digital Ventures, discusses some of the key strategies to keep your customers and shoppers engaged.

 Retail apps are notorious for their engagement problems.
 Adobe’s Mobile Retail Report shows that 60 percent of retail apps are used less than ten times -- the lowest usage across all categories of mobile apps.
 On the other hand, apps like Target, Wish and Amazon have been increasing their user bases year over year, some by double digits in percentage.